CloudNativeEntrepreneur/cluster-tooling/README.md

 Use fake secret store only for running the demo application and for development.
 Do not use in production!

 ### KNative Operator, Serving, and Eventing

+Installs Operator, and then Knative Serving and Eventing.
+Eventing is configured with in-memory channels.

 ### Zalando Postgres Operator
 ### Schemahero